On this page

 - Call

-kmes_attachto obtain new file descriptors. - Map the new ring buffer for this CPU.
+kmes_attach(cpu_id)to obtain a new file descriptor for this CPU's resized ring buffer. - Map the new ring buffer.

 - Scan events in the new buffer to find the first event with a sequence number greater than the recorded sequence number.